dannylong18/react-phase-2-final-project/README.md

 ## Description

 A single page application designed using React.js and CSS.
 Upon opening, users see the homepage of the website and the inital information explaining it.
-Then, users can navigate to the favorite items page which show the favorite items of the Curated Corner staff with a name, price, and description with a link to purchase.
-Finally, if the user has any favorite items they want to add, they may be submitted via a form and a list is created.
+Then, users can navigate to the favorite items page which show the favorite items of the Curated Corner staff with a name, price, and image of the item.
+Additionally, if the user has any favorite items they want to add, they may be submitted via a form and an addition to the list is created.
+Finally, a user may submit their phone number and email address for future contact purposes.

 ## Usage